jhyang0223/Practice-Record-in-YU-ANTL/Linux-Character-Device/README.md

 ## Simple GPIO IOCTL
 This code is Simple GPIO Character Device Driver example using IOCTL
+This ioctl_gpiodev.c module uses only two pins.
+- Output pin is BCM 17 pin or BCM 27 pin.
+- Output pin is changed by using IOCTL function.

 user app process has only setting GPIO pin using IOCTL function.